bitwarden/contributing-docs/docs/contributing/pull-requests/branching.md

 ## Naming Convention

-To keep branches organized we adhere a naming convention for branches.
+To keep branches organized we adhere to a naming convention for branches.
 The convention splits branch names into 2 components, each separated by a `/`.

 1. The developers' pod abbreviation (e.g. `sm`)
 2. The Jira issue tag (e.g. `SM-1234`)